WebOfTrustInfo/verifiable-news/sketchpad.md

 }
 ```
 ## Discussion
-### What about mathematical expressions in claims, e.g. MathML?
+### What about mathematical expressions in claims?
 ```json
 {
   "claim": {